willydeliege/dotfiles/nvim/.config/nvim/README.md

-# This is the my neovim configuration
+# This is my neovim configuration

 Configured for java development